Rethinking account security

 Ensuring users are Secure by Default

-Google was preparing to auto-enroll all 2SV-capable accounts as part of a 'Secure by Default' initiative.
-This meant 4 billion users – the general population – would soon be automatically enrolled in 2-Step Verification.
+Google was preparing to auto-enroll all 2SV-capable accounts as part of a "Secure by Default" initiative, meaning 4 billion users would soon be automatically enrolled in 2-Step Verification.

 The goal